Skip to Main Content

 • Number figures and tables separately.

-• Looking for images that have an appropriate licence for use in your project?
+• Looking for images that have an appropriate license for use in your project?
 Check out the Finding Images guide.

 How to Cite Secondary Sources